dhanifajar15-org/nodejs-backend/README.md

-## Technical Test - Setup Node.js Backend using GitHub Actions and Deploy The Apps to GKE
+## Technical Test - CI/CD and Kubernetes

 In this documentation, I will outline the Continuous Integration and Continuous Deployment (CI/CD) process for a Node.js backend application using GitHub Actions.
 This workflow employs GitHub-hosted runners to automate the build, test, dockerization, and deployment process for different branches of the repository.
 We'll also discuss the branching strategy and unique features of this setup.